stacks-archive/blockstack-android/README.md

 It is also possible to manually switch threads buy using `.releaseThreadLock` and `.aquireThreadLock`.
 These methods allow to make calls to the Blockstack session on a different thread.
 The thread lock needs to be released on the current thread of the session.
 Then the new thread can aquire the thread lock.
-This is used in the Blockstack react native component.

 ## API Reference Documentation
 Please see [generated documenatation](https://124-124568327-gh.circle-artifacts.com/0/javadoc/blockstack-sdk/index.html)